 Various modifications of (P) can be tailored to meet specific needs.
-For instance when dealing with lossless transfer functions (see Section 4.4), one may want to express the constraint on $T \setminus K$ in a pointwise manner: $|g - \psi| \le M$ a.e. on $T \setminus K$, see [51].
-In this form, the problem comes close to (but still is different from) H^{∞} frequency optimization used in control [76, 84].
+For instance when dealing with lossless transfer functions, one may want to express the constraint on $T \setminus K$ in a pointwise manner: $|g - \psi| \le M$ a.e. on $T \setminus K$, see [56].
+In this form, the problem comes close to (but still is different from) H^{∞} frequency optimization used in control [80, 90].
 One can also impose bounds on the real or imaginary part of $g - \psi$ on $T \setminus K$, which is useful when considering Dirichlet-Neumann problems.

 In view of our current research on stability of active devices via analyticity of the harmonic transfer function, on inverse magnetization issues, and on inverse scattering via identification of the frequency response, bounded extremal problems for analytic functions are receiving renewed interest by the team.
 In such issues, a function on an interval of the real line (or an arc of the circle) must be approximated by the trace of a function holomorphic in the half-plane (or the disk), that meets suitable size constraints.
-In the case of least square approximation and constraints on the complementary subset, formulas were recently found to express the solution in important cases, and we currently develop this aspect towards applications of various type, in collaboration with J. Mashreghi (Laval Univ., Canada).
-We mention related work in collaboration with D. Ponomarev (TU Vienna, Austria), and with E. Pozzi (Saint Louis Univ., Missouri, USA), associated with formulations of inverse magnetization issues.

-The analog of Problem (P) on an annulus, K being now the outer boundary, can be seen as a means to regularize a classical inverse problem occurring in nondestructive control, namely to recover a harmonic function on the inner boundary from Dirichlet-Neumann data on the outer boundary (see Sections 3.2.1, 4.3, 7.1.2).
+The analog of Problem (P) on an annulus, K being now the outer boundary, can be seen as a means to regularize a classical inverse problem occurring in nondestructive control, namely to recover a harmonic function on the inner boundary from Dirichlet-Neumann data on the outer boundary (see Sections 3.2.1, 4.2, 7.1.2).
 It may serve as a tool to approach Bernoulli type problems, where we are given data on the outer boundary and we seek the inner boundary, knowing it is a level curve of the solution.
 In this case, the Lagrange parameter indicates how to deform the inner contour in order to improve data fitting.
 Similar topics are discussed in Section 3.2.1 for more general equations than the Laplacian, namely isotropic conductivity equations of the form div($\sigma \nabla u$) = 0 where σ is no longer constant (i.e., varies in the space).
-Then, the Hardy spaces in Problem (P) are those of a so-called conjugate Beltrami equation: $\overline{\partial f} = v\overline{\partial f}$ [77], which are studied for 1 in [4], [38], [42] and [67].
-Expansions of solutions needed to constructively handle such issues in the specific case of linear fractional conductivities (occurring for instance in plasma shaping) have been expounded in [69].
+Then, the Hardy spaces in Problem (P) are those of a so-called conjugate Beltrami equation: $\overline{\partial f} = v\overline{\partial f}$ [81], with $v = (1 - \sigma)/(1 + \sigma)$, which are studied for 1 in [5], [41], [45] and [71].
+Expansions of solutions needed to constructively handle such issues in the specific case of linear fractional conductivities have been expounded in [74].